 - Canine distemper, given annually—Canine distemper is a contagious and serious viral illness with no known cure.
 The virus affects the respiratory, urogenital, gastrointestinal, and nervous systems.

 - Feline distemper, given annually—Feline panleukopenia virus (FPV), also commonly referred to as feline distemper, is a highly contagious and life-threatening viral disease in the cat population.
 This virus affects the rapidly dividing blood cells in the body, primarily the cells in the intestinal tract, bone marrow, and stem cells of the developing fetus.

 - Canine heartworms—Heartworm disease is a dangerous parasitic infection that is transmitted by mosquitoes.
 The worm, a Dirofilaria Immitis parasite, lodges itself in the pulmonary artery of the dog’s heart and grows.

 - Feline leukemia, given annually—Feline leukemia is a cancer that spreads in the tissues of the body that create blood.
 The condition causes the white blood cells to multiple abnormally; a problem interferes with the immune system.
 The disease is spread from cat to cat through urine, feces, milk from the mother/female cat to kitten, saliva (high concentration of virus), secretions that come out of the nose (high virus concentration), two cats that groom each other, and shared litter box.

-- Canine leptospirosis (lepto for short)—Lepto is a serious bacterial disease of dogs.
+- Canine leptospirosis (lepto for short), given annually—Lepto is a serious bacterial disease of dogs.
+It is carried by wild animals that are commonly found in our backyards like opposums and raccoons.
 It generally attacks a dog’s liver and kidneys, and can lead to organ damage or failure.